Board of Directors

 Disability Rights International

-Eric Rosenthal is the founder and Executive Director of Disability Rights International, which has exposed human rights atrocities inside institutions for people with mental disabilities internationally.
+Eric Rosenthal is the founder and Executive Director of Disability Rights International, an organization dedicated to the protection and community integration of children and adults with disabilities worldwide.

 Director, Disability Rights Fund